 Equipment Needed: Canoe, paddles (called “oars”), life jacket.
 Canoe carrier if you plan to transport with a car.

-Kayaking is probably the most popular form of paddling, based on overall economic activity and interest at the moment.
+Kayaking is probably the most popular form of paddling according to the paddling statistics we monitor.
 Kayaking, like canoeing, comes in a few different varieties.

 Sea kayaks are wider and shorter, and despite the name are very popular on lakes and rivers.
 Sea kayaks are quite stable, and most people who want a kayak purely for the recreational aspect of enjoying being on the water are using a sea kayak.
 Kids kayaks are usually sea kayak-style because they are more stable on the water.